odioski/XboxGameDev/README.md

 However, code is code and we like to know what's going on under the hood.

 Therefore you'll need to run build-game.bat first to create an .exe and then .BuildAppx.ps1 to wrap your app as a game for your Xbox One if using VS Code, unless you know or engineer another way.
 Both scripts can be found in / of XboxGameDev/.
-You can also open this repo in Visual Studio and use its built-in tools for Xbox One game/app deployment.

       ./build-game.bat && ./BuildAppx.ps1